Killing the Nemean Lion: Heracles’ First Labor

 The Nemean lion passed most of its time between Mycenae and Nemea, in and around a mountain named Tretos.
 The mountain divided the valley of Nemea from the valley of Cleonae.
 This made it the perfect setting for the Nemean lion to mature, but also for the making of the myth.

 Some believed the Nemean lion to be the offspring of Typhon: one of the deadliest creatures in Greek mythology.
 But, being deadly was not enough for the Nemean lion.
 Also, he had a golden fur that was said to be impenetrable by weapons of mortals.
-Not only that, his claws were so fierceful that it would easily slice through any mortal armor, like a metal shield.
+Not only that, his claws were so sharp that they would easily slice through any mortal armor, like a metal shield.

 The golden fur, in combination with its other assets, resulted in the fact that a demigod had to be called in to get rid of the lion.
 But, what other ‘immortal’ ways could Heracles use to kill this terrible lion?